Appellate & Business Lawyer

 - Listed in the Outstanding Lawyers of America

-- Listed in The Best Lawyers in America© in the fields of commercial litigation, appellate practice, and administrative/regulatory law every year since 2006
+- Listed in The Best Lawyers in America© for commercial litigation, appellate practice, and administrative/regulatory law every year since 2006

 - Selected for inclusion in Oregon Super Lawyers® for appellate law every year since 2006